gnosispay/account-kit/README.md

 ## <a name="account-setup">Account Setup</a>

 Upgrades a 1/1 safe to a Gnosis Pay account.
-The populated transaction is already prepared for relay and does not need any additional signing.
+The populated transaction is relay ready, and does not require additional signing.

 ```js
 import {